samelstob/notes/management-notes/wit/ghc-2010-imposter-plenary-panel.md

 ## Yolanda Rankin
 Research Scientist at IBM
-MMORPG for mainstream literacy and second language aquisition
+MMORPG for mainstream literacy and second language acquisition

 First African American female to finish PHd in Northwestern in 2008